-Iterations are a key part in many complex parallel applications, how well the framework handles iterations will directly impact the performance of the program.
-The approach taken for iteration handling in the Twister2 dataflow model is an important point that distinguishes it from other frameworks.
-Initially, in Apache Hadoop, iterative computations where addressed by writing intermediate data to disk and reading it back for the next iteration.
-This was very inefficient because of all the I/O operations involved, and led to the development of iterative MapReduce frameworks such as Spark2 and Twister16 which allowed inmemory operations, removing the need to write to disk at each iteration.
+How iterations are handled in the Twister2 dataflow model is an important point that distinguishes it from other frameworks.
+The ability to handle iterations efficiently is essential for a big data framework in order to support complex parallel applications.
+Initially, in Hadoop, the iterative computations needed to be addressed by writing data to disk and reading it back for the next iteration.
+This was very inefficient and led to the development of iterative MapReduce frameworks such as Spark2 and Twister15 which allowed in-memory operations, removing the need to write to disk for each iteration.
 This can be seen as moving the iterations from the client to the driver or master.
 However performing iterations at the driver, as in Spark, still creates the issue of having to gather results to the driver for each iteration and broadcasting them back.
-For example, if the algorithm needs to perform a reduce operation at the end of each iteration, the results must be collected at the driver, reduced to generate the answer, and then broadcast back to be used in the next iteration.
-This creates a bottleneck which hinders the performance of more complex iterative algorithms 10.
+For example, if the algorithm needs to perform a reduce operation at the end of each iteration.
+This creates a bottleneck which hinders the performance of more complex iterative algorithms10.
 In Flink, iterations are embedded into the dataflow graph, the iterations are moved to the worker, however since the iterations are embedded in the dataflow graph, Flink does not support nested iterations.